xbeat/Machine-Learning/README.md

 Introduction to the Dot Product

 The dot product, also known as the scalar product, is a fundamental operation in linear algebra and vector mathematics.
 It takes two vectors of equal length and returns a single scalar value.
 This operation has wide-ranging applications in mathematics, physics, and data science.

+## Comparing PCA and t-SNE Dimensionality Reduction

+Key Differences Between PCA and t-SNE

+Principal Component Analysis (PCA) and t-distributed Stochastic Neighbor Embedding (t-SNE) are two popular dimensionality reduction techniques used in data science and machine learning.
+While both aim to reduce the dimensionality of high-dimensional data, they differ significantly in their approach and applications.
+This presentation will explore the key differences between PCA and t-SNE, providing insights into when to use each method.

 ## Binary Cross-Entropy Limitations for Imbalanced Datasets